 |

-He teaches a two-course sequence on Evolutionary Computing.
+Dr. Tauritz teaches a two-course sequence on evolutionary computing.
 The first course is COMP 5660/6660 - Evolutionary Computing.
 The second course is COMP 7660 - Research Methods in Evolutionary Computing.
-The most recent offering in this course sequence was COMP 5660/6660 in Fall 2024 which will also be offered in Fall 2025, followed by COMP 7660 in Spring 2026.
+The most recent offering in this course sequence is COMP 5660/6660 in Fall 2025, which is to be followed by COMP 7660 in Spring 2026.

 He co-taught with Dr. Drew Springall a two-course sequence on Artificial Intelligence for Security (AI4Sec).
 The first course is COMP 5970/6970 - AI4Sec-Foundations.
 The second course is COMP 7800 - AI4Sec-Research & Development.
 The last offering in this course sequence was COMP 5970/6970 in Spring 2024.

-For Dr. T's collected wisdom on coding (mostly collected from his TAs!), click here.
+For Dr. Tauritz' collected wisdom on coding (mostly collected from his TAs!), click here.